eBay/tsv-utils/README.md

 ### tsv-pretty

 tsv-pretty prints TSV data in an aligned format for better readability when working on the command-line.
 Text columns are left aligned, numeric columns are right aligned.
 Floats aligned on the decimal point and precision can be specified.
 Header lines are detecte automatically.
 If desired, the header line can be repeated at regular intervals.
-See the [tsv-sample reference](docs/ToolReference.md#tsv-pretty-reference) for details.
+See the [tsv-pretty reference](docs/ToolReference.md#tsv-pretty-reference) for details.

 ### csv2tsv